-Risk is present in the southern third of the country.
+Risk of Meningococcal Meningitis is present in the southern third of the country.

 Meningococcal Meningitis is primarily caused by Neisseria meningitidis bacteria transmitted from person to person through infected air droplets, saliva, or respiratory secretions.
 The infection spreads easily when an infected person comes into close proximity or has long term contact with others.
 Staying in overcrowded housing, dormitories, cruise ships, attending a sports or cultural event, as well as sharing utensils, coughing, sneezing, or kissing can contribute to outbreaks.
 The bacteria target the meninges – the thin lining that surrounds the brain and the spinal cord.
 Of the 12 Meningococcal Meningitis serogroups identified, the following five cause illness: A, B, C, Y, and W135.
 Note that other meningitis infections can also be caused by viruses, fungi, and parasites.